gdgpisa/hoverboard-2023/public/data/faq.md

 ### I can't attend the DevFest, what should I do?

-If you **can't attend** we kindly ask you to **cancel your order** via Eventbrite, or either send us an email (we can do it for you). <!--The event is currently Sold-out and we have a lot of people in the waiting list.-->You will free-up a spot for someone else :)
+If you **can't attend** we kindly ask you to **cancel your order** via the GDG platform, or either send us an email (we can do it for you). <!--The event is currently Sold-out and we have a lot of people in the waiting list.--> You will free-up a spot for someone else :)

 ### Do I need to print my tickets?